Think-iT-Labs/edc-connector-client/README.md

 ## License

-_EdcClient_ is distributed under the terms of the MIT license.
+_EdcConnectorClient_ is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.